EvanatorM/WillowVox-Engine/README.md

 the executable in the same directory as it is located to ensure all resources are loaded properly.

+### Using this template
+To use this template, go into CMakeLists.txt and find and replace all instances of 'MyApp' with your application name.

+You should also replace the 'MyProject' namespace name and the 'MyApp' class name in main.cpp.

+To change the name of the window, you can change the 'appWindowName' variable near the top of main.cpp.

+You must also create a folder in the root directory of the project called 'assets' for the project to build.

 ## Contributing

 This project is split into different repositories, so this applies to any of those.
 If you would like to contribute to WillowVox Engine, you can do so in a couple of ways: